harryrose/beyondallrepair.com/content/posts/icosahedron-lamp/index.md

   r_b = {l_e \over \sqrt{3}}
 \\]

-With this, we can now calculate points that make up an icosahedron section.
+With this, we can now calculate points that make up a solid icosahedron section.
+However, there are a few more steps before we have an section we can use in the lamp.

+ * Truncate the top, such that there is a cavity in the centre of the icosahedron.
+ * Hollow out the section to make a 'lens'.
+ * Produce a lid.

+#### Modelling the Central Cavity

+The central cavity in the icosahedron is achieved by truncating the sections.
+This is achieved by simply removing a pyramid from the top of the icosahedron section.
+To model the pyramid to be removed from the top of each section, we can simply use the mathematics described for the larger icosahedron section above.
+We'd simply substitute the icosahedron radius, \\(r_i\\), with the cavity radius, \\(r_c\\).

+#### Hollowing Out the Section

 ### OpenSCAD Model